 - Microfrontends expose contracts as services do, input and outputs, events and styles.

 - Microfrontends are tested individually

-- Microfrontends are deployed independently, so it’s not necessary to rebult the parent application is something change in the microfrontend
+- Microfrontends are deployed independently in a “Microfrontend server”.
+They are not packaging within the main application, so it’s not necessary to rebult the main application if something changes in the Microfrontend

 Tip for Java developers